rajesh-ranjan-git/MovieMania/README.md

 This is a Movie-Hub Application created using React & Vite.

-You can browser for Movies, TV Shows along with Popular, Trending, Upcoming, Now Playing, On AIR, Similar and Recommeded MOvies/TV Shows.
+You can browse for Movies, TV Shows along with Popular, Trending, Upcoming, Now Playing, On AIR, Similar and Recommended Movies/TV Shows.
 You can watch trailers for the movies as well.
 Improved performance and decreased API calls by implementing Debouncing technique used for Infinite scrolling.